-The following changes are permitted, subject to the agreement of the relevant Programme Leader and Head of School, and confirmation by the Academic Registrar (or nominee) that changes comply with all relevant regulations.
+The following changes, outlined in 7.2.4, 7.2.5 and 7.2.6, are permitted, subject to the agreement of the relevant Programme Leader and Head of School, and confirmation by the Academic Registrar (or nominee) that changes comply with all relevant regulations.
 It is the responsibility of the Academic Registrar (or nominee) to ensure that such changes are correctly and promptly documented.